 In most of the bookstores I walk into, the art history section is pretty lean.
-There are a lot of large-scale photo books with the standard stats on famous works of art, but not much that is critical, new or honest.
+There are a lot of large-scale glossy photo books with the standard famous works of art in them, but not much that is critical, new, or honest.

 So, when I came across Loot: The Battle Over the Stolen Treasures of the Ancient World, on the shelf one afternoon, I snapped it up without even reading the back cover.

 Author Sharon Waxman had me from the first line, "It was just like Zahi Hawass to toss a bomb into the middle of someone else’s well-laid plans…"